Nikolai558/SCT_Parse/README.txt

 	Sector File must be located where the program EXE file is located.
 	Sector File Must be named "SECTOR.SCT2"
 	EXE must be located where it does not need ADMIN permissions to create files.
+	Does not have a folder called "Sector_Files" inside of the directory the exe is.
 *******************************
 Feature Requests:
 	Simple GUI